8.7.20

 • Winsor & Newton Titanium White

-* A box of old oil paints was purchased by my sister at an auction and she gave them to me to use.
-They were smeared with a leaking tube of paint so was hard to read the labels.
-Turns out some of paints where created by JM Paillard Louvre brand (Jaques Michel Paillard, born in France 1808) manufactured in Paris 1800s and continued to be produced into the 1960s.
-JM Paillard is the brand of oil paints Vincent Van Gogh used for his oil painting.
+* A box of old oil paints was purchased by my sister at an auction, and she gave them to me to use.
+They were smeared with a leaking tube of paint, so it was hard to read the labels.
+It turns out that some of the paints were created by the JM Paillard Louvre brand (Jacques Michel Paillard, born in France in 1808), which was manufactured in Paris in the 1800s and continued to be produced into the 1960s.
+JM Paillard is the brand of oil paints Vincent Van Gogh used for his oil paintings.

 Black & White photo of still life set-up.

-Photo in Black & White for value study.
+Photo in black and white for a value study.

 The oil painting preparation in steps:

-I choose a selection of oil paints and do oil painting notes for study.
+I select a range of oil paints and create notes for studying oil painting.

-Years ago I bought at a clearance store a big box of thick & shiny surfaced printer paper.
-I found out that I can practice oil paint mixes right onto the surface of the paper without it soaking through the other side.
-I keep my oil paint notes, labeling all the colors, and the painting's title for references later.
+Years ago, I bought a big box of thick & shiny surfaced printer paper at a clearance store.
+I discovered that I can practice oil paint mixes directly on the surface of the paper without it soaking through to the other side.
+I keep my oil paint notes, labeling all the colors and the painting's title for reference later.
 I hole-punch the notes when dried and put them into the palette sample binder.

-I love to spend time making these preliminary studies and mixing paint as it is fun to explore color mixtures and allows more time to SNEAK up on the painting with some sense of direction.
+Creating these preliminary studies and mixing paint is not just a step, but a journey.
+It's a fun exploration of color mixtures and a crucial part of the process that allows me to approach the painting with a sense of direction.

 Palette mixing and value study.

-I do use throw-away palette paper but rather use glass as I like how the paint moves around on the surface.
-I found a piece of glass from an old framed painting and it's the right size for a small palette.
-I placed a sheet of grey mid-value paper on the back of the glass to assist me in judging the saturation and values of my colors.
-I took good ole ducktape to stick the paper and to protect the sharp edges.
-Glass palette is easily cleaned up with paint thinner & a paper towel.
-Even if the oil paint has dried, take a large palette knife to scrape off what you can then dribble a bit of thinner over the areas and leave it for 30 minutes.
-Come back with a palette knife and paper towel to be back to a clean palette.
+I do use throw-away palette paper, but I prefer to use glass instead, as I like how the paint moves around on the surface.
+I found a piece of glass from an old framed painting, and it's the right size for a small palette.
+I placed a sheet of grey mid-value paper on the back of the glass to help me judge the saturation and values of my colors.
+I used good old duct tape to stick the paper and to protect the sharp edges.
+The glass palette is easily cleaned up with paint thinner & a paper towel.
+Even if the oil paint has dried, use a large palette knife to scrape off as much as possible, then dribble a bit of thinner over the areas and leave it for 30 minutes.
+Come back with a palette knife and a paper towel to return the palette to a clean state.

 * I use old phone books to wipe my brushes while painting to save on paper towels.